dbadmin/WebStatus/README.md

 ## IXL

-Does not provide their own status page.
+It does not provide its own status page.
 This link will indicate if they are having a speed issue.
-The larger the response time means access could be slow.
+The larger the response time, the slower access could be.

 [https://www.uptimia.com/status/ixl.com](https://www.uptimia.com/status/ixl.com)

 ## raz-kids

-No status page or reliable source to verify status.
+There is no status page or reliable source to verify the status.

 ## GoGuardian Status
 [https://status.goguardian.com](https://status.goguardian.com)

 ## Google
-This will let you know if Gmail, Google Calendar, Goole Drive or Google Meet are having any issues.
+This will let you know if Gmail, Google Calendar, Google Drive, or Google Meet are having any issues.

 [https://www.google.com/appsstatus#hl=en&v=status](https://www.google.com/appsstatus#hl=en&v=status){:target="_blnak"}